-From the NAVTA Website https://www.navta.net/students/
+From the NAVTA website: https://navta.net/students/

-Student Chapters of NAVTA (SCNAVTA) enable students to experience the responsibilities that go along with being a member of a profession.
+Student Chapters of NAVTA (SCNAVTA) enable students to experience the responsibilities that go along with being a member of the profession.

-There are many benefits to starting a Student Chapter of NAVTA, here are just a few:
+Benefits to a Student Chapter of NAVTA:

-- Enables your students to become more active in the community by participating in and providing a variety of public education. - Provides students with responsibilities allowing them to become a more professional and productive member of the veterinary team. - Introduces incoming freshmen to the career, while at the same time forming a strong bond with mentoring senior students. - Creates a well rounded veterinary technician/nurse.
+- Enables students to become more active in the community by participating in and providing a variety of public education. - Provides students with responsibilities allowing them to become a more professional and productive member of the veterinary team. - Introduces new/incoming students to the career, while at the same time forming a strong bond with mentoring senior students. - Creates a well rounded veterinary technician/nurse.

-The Appalachian State University Veterinary Technology Program has developed a SCNAVTA.
-It is highly encouraged that students participate in virtual and potentially regional in person events.
+The Appalachian State University Veterinary Technology Program has developed a SCNAVTA and it is highly encouraged that students participate in virtual and potentially regional in-person events.
 This is an excellent way to have a sense of belonging and build life-long friendships as well as develop professional contacts.
 Despite being a nationwide program, the veterinary community is small.